Demonocracy

 Demonocracy is the third studio album by American death metal band Job for a Cowboy.
 It was released on April 10, 2012.
-It is the band's first studio album to feature guitarist Tony Sannicandro and bassist Nick Schendzielos, the second with former Despised Icon guitarist Al Glassman, and the last album to feature drummer Jon Rice.
+It is the band's first studio album to feature guitarist Tony Sannicandro and bassist Nick Schendzielos and the last album to feature drummer Jon Rice.

 Demonocracy had first week sales of 4,900 to chart at No. 87 on the Billboard 200.